|

 is going to laugh at you.
 Do your best to explain your problem.
 If we have

 trouble understanding something, we will ask you to explain again.
-There are
+Some

 tends to spread out across all the different language groups.